Jay4Codes/SolarEnergyPrediction_WiproHackathon/README.md

   train_test_split in 80% to 20% ratio
   Linear Regressor, ExtraTrees, DecisionTrees, XGBRegressor Where
-  Linear Regressor performed bad
-  DecisionTrees performed good enough
-  ExtraTrees and XGBRegressor performed well
+  ExtraTrees and XGBRegressor performed the best

   Chose XGBRegressor as the final model train_test_split in 90% to 10% ratio
   Hyperparameters - learning_rate = 0.4, max_depth = 9, n_estimators = 1000, reg_alpha = 0

 Final Submission
-  was getting a few negative values in the prediction So, converted them to 0
+  Found a few negative predicted values in the prediction So, converted them to 0.
+  Final submission = submission.csv